Do Side by Sides Have Titles?

 • Price is far below market value

-There are a lot of shady people out there that want to rip off as many people as they can.
+There are a lot of shady people out there who want to rip off as many people as they can.
 Your loss is their gain.
 That’s the sad reality we live in now, and you can’t trust anyone.
 These people will go to great lengths to deceive and manipulate you to get what they want.

 One example is meeting locations: When you are going to meet up to look at a vehicle, if they pick a public place “because they feel safer,” it’s most likely because they don’t want you to know where they live and there could be something wrong with the vehicle or title that they are hoping you’ll miss until you get the vehicle home and they get the money.